rhyden-kx/DSA4264/Technical Report.md

 We investigate why this was the case and discovered it was because comments in r/singaporehappenings only existed since September 2022 (Fig 2.).
 Thus, we concluded that it was because of the subreddits that resulted in the large increase in toxicity around May 2023.

 We sought to explain the overall increase in toxicity and hatefulness across the entire timespan.

-4.3 Trend Across Topics
+## 4.3 Trend Across Topics
-Hypothesis 3: Major One-off Events (eg. GE, affair, iswaran, israel-hamas; COVID: Lockdown) are more toxic and hateful than median every day comments correspond to higher toxicity & hatefulness.
-False.
+### Hypothesis 3: Major One-off Events (eg. GE, affair, iswaran, israel-hamas; COVID: Lockdown) are more toxic and hateful than median every day comments correspond to higher toxicity & hatefulness. ❌ *False*
 Fig 7 & 8.
 Next, we want to investigate whether major one-off events correlated with more toxic scores.